-Here is every single Pokémon currently in 'Pokémon GO'
+Here is every single Pokémon currently in 'Pokémon Go'

 You cannot, however, catch them all.
 At least not yet.

-That original list of 151 includes three “Legendary” Pokémon — Articuno, Zapdos, and Moltres — who definitely aren’t in the game yet.
+That original list of 151 includes three “legendary” Pokémon — Articuno, Zapdos, and Moltres — who definitely aren’t in the game yet.
 It also includes Ditto, Mew, and Mewtwo, who definitely aren’t in the game yet.
-There’s also some speculation as to whether certain Pokémon on that list are exclusive to certain territories (Tauros to North America, Mr. Mime to Western Europe, etc).
-That last bit isn’t entirely clear, but seems to be accurate.
+And some Pokémon on that list are exclusive to certain territories (Tauros to North America, Mr. Mime to Western Europe, etc).

 1. Bulbasaur -- NOTE: We've included the descriptions for each Pokémon from the official Pokédex.
 Enjoy!